Christo107/Training_Quiz/README.md

 ### User Stories
 #### Client Goals
 - As a trainer/teacher, I want to be able to keep a log of the trainees who have completed the quiz, so I can follow up with any who haven't yet.
+    * I tested that the username of the trainees is passed to the results worksheet as they complete the quiz. **Passed**
-- As a trainer/teacher, I want to be able to keep a log of the the scores each trainee got, so I know if they require further training
+- As a trainer/teacher, I want to be able to keep a log of the the scores each trainee got, so I know if they require further training.
+    * I tested that the score of the trainees is passed to the results worksheet as they complete the quiz, and is listed on the same row to avoid mistakes. **Passed**
 - As a trainer/teacher, I want the trinees to be able to access the quiz without any problem, so they can complete the quiz
+    * I tested that the users could complete the quiz without issue. **Passed**
 #### User Goals
 - As a trainee, I want to be able to enter my name and proceed with the quiz, so I can find out my how well I know the training material
+    * I tested that the trainee can enter a username and proceed with the quiz. **Passed**
 - As a trainee, I want to be able to understand what the quiz consists of, so I know how long it will take
+    * I tested that the instructions for the quiz are displayed each time a trainee begins the quiz. **Passed**
 - As a trainee, I want to be able to proceed when I am ready, so I can be prepared to answer the questions
+    * I tested that the trainee can only proceed if they answer Y to the "ready to proceed" question. **Failed** (see [Proceed if N bug](#known-bugs) below)
 - As a trainee, I want to be able to see which questions I get wrong, so I know what I need to study more
+    * I tested that the incorrect answers are flagged to the user as they go through the quiz. **Passed**
 - As a trainee, I want to be able to see my final score, so I know how I did in the quiz
+    * I tested that the final score is displayed to the trainee when they complete the quiz. **Passed**

 ## Design
 - The design of the quiz is simple and straightforward in nature.
 How the quiz is to be used did not require any visual image elements, and these would be a distraction for the trainee.